Nachtigal Hydroelectric Power Station: Timeline and commissioning

 In December 2021, Afrik21 reported that the first 60 megawatt turbine was expected to be commissioned in July 2023.
 The final and seventh of equally rated turbines is expected to come online in July 2024.

+On 10 May 2024, the first turbine started supplying 60 MW to the grid.
+The remaining six turbines are expected to come online at a rate of approximately one per month until the seventh turbine scheduled for activation in December 2024.